Albania

 Albania benefits from Council of Europe co-operation initiatives to support its reform agenda, in the framework of its commitments as a member state, and to further progress in the European Union accession process.
 Co-operation interventions are carried out in the following key areas: efficiency of justice, protection of human rights and anti-discrimination, the fight against corruption and money laundering, equality and education, good governance as well as freedom of expression and freedom of the media.
 The Council of Europe Office in Tirana ensures co-ordination between headquarters and the national and international partners located in Albania.

-In addition, Albania benefits from the support of the Swedish International Development Co-operation Agency through a project on strengthening Democratic citizenship education, as well as from support provided by Germany for the project on sustaining public administration reform at local level.
+In addition, Albania benefits from the support of the Swedish International Development Co-operation Agency through a project on strengthening Democratic citizenship education.
+Two projects funded by Germany are respectively sustaining public administration reform at local level and strengthening the integrity of elections by supporting the professionalisation of the election administration and voters’ education programmes, with a particular focus on first-time voters.

-Moreover, Albania also plays an active role in the co-operation initiatives in the framework of regional actions of the Horizontal Facility which focus on the following areas: quality and sustainability of justice through the Council of Europe flagship initiative based on the CEPEJ methodology “Dashboard – Western Balkans II”, managing violent extremism in prisons, women’s access to justice, the fight against economic crime, combating intolerance and promotion of equality, as well as freedom of expression and freedom of the media.
+Moreover, Albania plays an active role in several regional actions of the Horizontal Facility which focus on the following areas: enhancing quality and sustainability of justice under the Council of Europe flagship initiative based on the CEPEJ methodology “Dashboard – Western Balkans II”, managing violent extremism in prisons, improving women’s access to justice, bolstering the fight against economic crime, combating intolerance and promotion of equality, as well as protecting freedom of expression and freedom of the media.

 More information: Overview of the Council of Europe Contribution to the UN 2030 Agenda.